Revenue Maximization in Incentivized Social Advertising: Scalable Algorithms

-where $\vec{S^*}$ is the optimal allocation, $\vec{\tilde{S}} = (\tilde{S_1}, \cdots, \tilde{S_h})$ is the approximate greedy solution that \fastca (resp. \fastcs) returns, and $\beta$ is the approximation guarantee given in Theorem \ref{theo:CARM} (resp.
-Theorem \ref{theo:cs-earm1}). \end{theorem}} \CA{\begin{proof} We will first provide our analysis for the case of TIM~\cite{tang14}.
+\eat{ \CA{\begin{proof} We will first provide our analysis for the case of TIM~\cite{tang14}.
 We know that the expected spread of every set of size at most $s$ is accurately estimated (see Eq.~\ref{eq:Lemma3}), w.p. at least $1 - 1 / n^{\ell}$, via union bound.
 Then w.p. at least $1 - 1 / n^{\ell}$ we have:

 where $S_g$ is the real greedy solution and $\tilde{S_g}$ is the approximate greedy solution that TIM returns, i.e., $n \cdot F_{\RR}(\tilde{S_g}) \ge n \cdot F_{\RR}(S_g)$.
 The correctness of Eq.~\ref{eq:timApprox} follows from the following case analysis: (\emph{i}) $\tilde{S_g}$ is the real greedy solution $S_g$ itself; (\emph{ii}) $\tilde{S_g}$ is a set with $\sigma(\tilde{S_g}) > \sigma(S_g)$; or (\emph{iii}) $\tilde{S_g}$ is a set with $\sigma(\tilde{S_g}) < \sigma(S_g)$ such that its maximum possible accurate estimate (that satisfies Eq.~\ref{eq:Lemma3}) is higher than the minimum possible accurate estimate of $\sigma(S_g)$, hence it is returned by TIM instead of $S_g$, i.e., $\sigma(\tilde{S_g}) + \dfrac{\varepsilon}{2} \cdot OPT_{s} \ge n \cdot F_{\RR}(\tilde{S_g}) \ge n \cdot F_{\RR}(S_g) \ge \sigma(S_g) - \dfrac{\varepsilon}{2} \cdot OPT_{s}$.
 Obviously, the approximation guarantee does not deteriorate from $(1-1/e)$ for the first two cases.
 For case (\emph{iii}) we have: